Origins of the Australian

 The Festival fills the Centennial Parklands with a celebration of Celtic culture, arts, history, music and dance, bringing the whole area to life.

 Evolution of the Festival

-Over the years great additions and innovations have been made, such as the colourful Grey Street Parade in town, the Celtic Fashion Awards, and Highland games, competitions and re-enactment camps at the Festival site.
-The Festival has grown from a few hundred attendees in the first year to attracting over 5,000 attendees from across Australia and overseas.
+Over the years, great additions and innovations have been made, such as the colourful Grey Street Parade in town, the Celtic Cultural Awards, Highland games and competitions, and re-enactment camps at the festival site.
+The festival has grown from a few hundred attendees in the first year to attract over 5,000 attendees from across Australia and overseas.